davidfeng88/davidfeng.us/README.md

   3. Add `images: ['foo.jpg']` in front matter for Twitter Cards.
 3. Add tags, e.g. `admin`, `travel`, `trip`, `reading`.
 4. Preview by `hugo server` and revise.
 5. Translate to English with Claude.
-Add `(Translated from the Chinese version with the help of Claude.)`
+Add `(Translated from the Chinese version with the help of Claude.)` and proofread.